 “Jane!
 Come here.
-Look at this nifty coffee cup available at cafepress?
-We could put the cover of your latest book on it and give them out to booksellers in appreciation of them hosting our signings.”
+Look at this nifty coffee cup available at Do-it-yourself-cafe-press?
+We could put the cover of your latest book on it and hand them out to booksellers in appreciation of them hosting our signings.”

 “Hhmm.”
 Jane reaches across his keyboard, grabs his mouse, and scrolls down the page.
-“Lovely thought, Chuck dearest, but at $7.99 a pop any profit we make at the booksigning will quickly be eaten up.”
+“Lovely thought, Chuck, dearest, but at $12.99 a pop any profit we make at the book-signing will quickly be eaten up.”

 Jane walks out of the office muttering, “I do not scrimp.”

-4. Booksignings.
-Did Jane and Charles do booksignings in their day?
-Doubtful, but they would now and lines would be out the door and around the corner.
+4. Book-signings.
+Did Jane and Charles do book-signings in their day?
+Doubtful, but they would now, and without question, the lines to meet them would be out the door and around the corner.

-Jane tried to be genteel about her writing career, so probably not.
+Jane tried to remain genteel about her writing career, so she probably did not do any public signings.
+Many of her novels were incognito, and noted as having been written “By a Lady,” or “By the Author of Pride And Prejudice.”
 However, she did sign a few books for her close friends.
-Recently a copy of Emma she’d signed and presented to dear friend sold for £325,000 which is well over 500K in U.S. dollars.
+Recently a copy of Emma she’d signed and presented to dear friend sold for £325,000 which was well over 500K in U.S. dollars.
 BBC NEWS

 Dickens wrote many of his stories for newspapers.
 So, it is unlikely that he hung out in a bookstore to do signings, but he did autograph a few more books than did Jane, and under similar circumstances – as gifts to friends.
 A signed copy of The Old Curiosity Shop is currently offered for sale at $135,000.